Influence of French on English: Norman claim on England and consequences

 The Norman Conquest marked the beginning of a long period of interaction between England and France.
 Noble English families, most of them of Norman origin, taught their children French or sent them to study in France.
 The early Norman kings spent more time in Normandy than in England.
-Royal marriages also encouraged the expansion of the French language in England.
-From Henry II Plantagenet and Eleanor of Aquitaine in the early 12th century to Henry VI and Margaret of Anjou in the 15th century, many English kings married French princesses, which kept French as the language of the English court for several centuries and strengthened its use in England overall.
+Royal marriages encouraged the expansion of the French language in England.
+From Henry II Plantagenet and Eleanor of Aquitaine in the early 12th century to Henry VI and Margaret of Anjou in the 15th century, many English kings married French princesses, which kept French as the language of the English court for several centuries, and strengthened its use in England overall.

-Decline of French as first language in England
+Decline of French as prestige language in England

-Throughout the late 11th and 12th centuries, the Norman nobility had ruled over both England and Normandy.
-However, in 1204, Normandy was lost to France and so the aristocracy began to associate more with an English identity.
+Throughout the late 11th and 12th centuries, the Norman nobility ruled over both England and Normandy.
+In 1204, Normandy was lost to France and so the aristocracy began to associate more with an English identity.
 Anti-French sentiment in England began to grow after Henry III invited relatives of his wife, Eleanor of Provence, to settle in England and bestowed lavish favours on them.
 Written works promoting the use of English in England began to appear around then, such as the Cursor Mundi.
-Meanwhile, the French spoken in England was stigmatised as a provincial variety by speakers from the Continent, particularly because the Anglo-Norman that was spoken by the elites had taken on a syntactical structure that resembled English.
+Meanwhile, the French spoken in England was stigmatised as a provincial variety by French speakers from the Continent, particularly because the Anglo-Norman language that was spoken by the elites had taken on a syntactical structure that resembled English.
 Some nobles had simply shifted to English entirely.

 In 1328, Charles IV of France died without an heir.
 Edward III of England and Philip VI of France disputed the French throne, and the Hundred Years' War ensued.
 The war provoked further negative feelings towards French in England, as it came to be seen as the language of the enemy.
 English had reasserted itself as a language of government and learning after over 200 years as a language of low prestige.
 In 1349, English became the language of instruction at the University of Oxford, which had taught in French or Latin.

-The use of English became widespread by the introduction of printing to England by William Caxton in 1476.
-Henry IV (1367-1413) was the first English king whose first language was English, and Henry V (1387-1422) was the first king of England to use English in official documents.
+In 1476, the use of English became widespread through the introduction of printing to England by William Caxton.
+Henry IV (1367-1413) was the first English king whose first language was English.
+Henry V (1387-1422) was the first king of England to use English in official documents.